SenlisO/EvernoteNoteLinkCreator/README.md

 # EvernoteNoteLinkCreator
 Some browsers have trouble with the Evernote notelink tool.
 This program manually creates those links.
+These links are specifically crafted to switch between Evernote pages.
-Runs using Python 2.7.11+
+Script runs using Python 2.7.11+